OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 Installing on CentOS/RHEL
 -------------------------

-OpenNebula depends on packages, which are not part of base repositories.
+OpenNebula depends on packages which are not in the base repositories.
-Following repositories have to be enabled before installation:
+The following repositories have to be enabled before installation:

 * only RHEL 7: **optional** and **extras** RHEL repositories
 * `EPEL <https://fedoraproject.org/wiki/EPEL>`__ (Extra Packages for Enterprise Linux)